AndreBryant/pi-100-final-project/docs/jack-the-ripper-conspiracy/background.md

 ## References

-Jenkins, J. P., & The Editors of Encyclopaedia Britannica.
-(2024, May 6).
-Jack the Ripper.
+1. Jenkins, J. P., & The Editors of Encyclopaedia Britannica.
+(2024, May 6). _Jack the Ripper_.
 In Encyclopaedia Britannica.
 Retrieved from https://www.britannica.com/biography/Jack-the-Ripper